 Reports on the Trial of Samuel Foote, 1776

 NOTE: The following trial is interesting in demonstrating an early conception of sexual orientation: the footman says "had he imagined or heard [Foote] had been a man of such a sort, he would not have continued a second day in his service", or as Lord Mansfield rephrased it, "had he but known before his entering into the service of Mr. Foote, that he was of a disgraceful turn of inclination, he would not have lived with him for one hundred guineas a year".
+I have added the explicit testimony describing Foote's sexual advances, which were recorded in the papers of the judge Lord Mansfield, discovered in 1979 in the archives of his family home Scone Palace in Perthshire.
 See also Sodom and Onan for a satirical attack on Foote.

 Substance of Mr. Foote's Trial at Westminster-Hall.